patrickfav/under-the-hood/README.md

 * Extensible dark and light theme
 * Plentiful default debug data (app version, permissions, system features, etc.)
 * Use as activity or standalone view embeddable into your layouts
+* Lightweight and uses minimal dependencies using core module
-* No-op flavor of the lib for your release build
+* [No-op](https://en.wikipedia.org/wiki/NOP) flavor of the lib for your release build
 * Shake listener and Multi Click Listener

 ![screenshot gallery](doc/screenshot_gallery.png)